PhD in Public Policy, 2015. Assistant Professor of Public Policy, UCLA.

 Winner of the Next Horizons Essay Contest, 2014.
 The contest, organized by the Global Development Network in partnership with the Bill & Melinda Gates Foundation, invited original and innovative thinking to inform the ongoing discourse on development assistance.

 PhD in Sociology and Social Policy, 2015.
-Principal Research Scientist, Center for Policing Equity.
+Vice President for Science, Center for Policing Equity.

 Senior Research Associate, Urban Institute, 2014-2019.

-Tracey Lloyd Tracey Lloyd is the principal research scientist at the Center for Policing Equity, where she uses the National Justice Database to answer pressing questions about police-youth interactions and the use of force.
+Tracey Lloyd Tracey Lloyd is Vice President for Science at the Center for Policing Equity, where she uses the National Justice Database to answer pressing questions about police-youth interactions and the use of force.
 Prior to joining CPE, she directed studies of school discipline and policing at the Urban Institute's Justice Policy Center and co-led their Policing and Crime Prevention research team.